AmadeusRelay/AmadeusRelayFrontend/README.md

 Amadeus Relay implements two strategies, with different operation modes, that are described below:

-1 - Reserve Manager: Amadeus provides large signed orders with short expiration times, with taker filled with 0x0000000000000000000000000000000000000000.
+- Reserve Manager: Amadeus provides large signed orders with short expiration times, with taker filled with 0x0000000000000000000000000000000000000000.
 And you should call fillOrder filling your address as taker address to complete the order.
-2 - Quote Provider: Amadeus provides intents to trade and specifies the fee value.
-You should sign the order and post it to the relayer, which is responsible to call fillOrder to complete it.
+- Quote Provider: Amadeus provides intents to trade and specifies the fee value.
+You must sign the order and post it to the relayer, who is responsible for calling fillOrder to complete it.

-With the reserve manager strategy, the relayer gives the signed order but you do have the responsibility to fill it, paying the gas of this operation.
-Besides that, in this way, you have to import the 0x.js library to your code to complete the order.
-On the other hand, with the quote provider strategy, you have to assemble the order, according to relayer intentions and fees, and sign it.
-The relayer is responsible to fill the order, and pay associated gas.
-Because of that, quote provider has a slightly higher fee.
+With the reserve manager strategy, the relayer provides the signed order but you do have the responsibility to fill it, paying the gas of this operation.
+Besides that, in this way, you have to import the 0x library into your code to complete the order, as will be discussed below.

+On the other hand, with the quote provider strategy, you must assemble the order, according to relayer intentions and fees, and sign it.
+The relayer is responsible for filling the order, and for paying the associated gas.
+Because of that, quote provider has a slightly higher fee than reserve manager.
 In this strategy, you do not need to set up the 0x library in your code.

 You can read more about this on [0x wiki](https://0xproject.com/wiki#Quote-Provider).
-To work with Amadeus, you have to choose the one that suits your needs the best.
+To work with Amadeus, you have to choose the strategy that suits your needs the best.

 ### Considerations

 It is important to note that the API is in alpha version and we’re using [Metamask](https://metamask.io/) on the [Kovan testnet](https://kovan.etherscan.io/), so if your DApp runs in a browser in order to use the API you should (i) have Metamask installed in it, (ii) log in into your account and (iii) connect Metamask to Kovan test network.

-If you choose to work with Reserve Manager strategy, you will have to install and import 0x.js in order to use some functions to interact with tokens and orders:
+if you chose the reserve manager strategy or simply want to use some 0x functions to interact with tokens and orders, you should install and import the library into your code:
 ```
 npm install 0x.js --save
 ```